GreptimeTeam/docs/docs/nightly/en/user-guide/continuous-aggregation/overview.md

 # Overview

 GreptimeDB provides a continuous aggregation feature that allows you to aggregate data in real-time.
 This feature is useful when you need to calculate and query the sum, average, or other aggregations on the fly.
 The continuous aggregation feature is provided by the Flow engine.
 It continuously updates the aggregated data based on the incoming data and materialize it.
 So you can think of it as a clever materialized views that know when to update result view table and how to update it with minimal effort.
+Some common use case include:

+- downsampling the data point using i.e. average pooling to reduce amount of data for storage and analysis
+- real-time analytics that provide actionable information in near real-time

 When you insert data into the source table, the data is also sent to and stored in the Flow engine.
 The Flow engine calculate the aggregation by time windows and store the result in the sink table.